zodb/relstorage/doc/install.rst

     pip install "RelStorage[oracle]"

-On CPython2, install psycopg2 2.6.1+, MySQL-python 1.2.5+, or
+On CPython2, install psycopg2 2.6.1+, mysqlclient 1.3.7+, or cx_Oracle
-cx_Oracle 5.2+; umysql is also known to work.
+5.2+; PyMySQL and umysql are also known to work.
 For CPython3, install psycopg2, mysqlclient 1.3.7+ or cx_Oracle.
-On PyPy, install
-psycopg2cffi 2.7.4+ or PyMySQL 0.6.6+ (PyPy will generally work with psycopg2 and MySQLdb, but it will be *much* slower; cx_Oracle is untested on PyPy).
+On PyPy, install psycopg2cffi 2.7.4+ or PyMySQL 0.6.6+ (PyPy will generally work with psycopg2 and mysqlclient, but it will be *much* slower; cx_Oracle is untested on PyPy).

 Here's a table of known working adapters; adapters **in bold** are the recommended